Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ### Configuration Requirements

-One or both of Built-in and OIDC must be used at any time.
+A form of authentication must always be configured.
+Built-in authentication or OIDC can be used individually and in combination.

-* If OIDC is enabled and Built-in is disabled, developer passwords will still work.
+* If OIDC is enabled and Built-in is disabled, developer passwords can still be used.
 When re-enabling Built-in, they will be inactive while built-in is off.

-* Enabling both Built-in and OIDC will give the developer the option of registering/logging in with email/password or a button for SSO through the IdP.
+* Enabling both Built-in and OIDC will give developers the option to authenticate  with SSO through the IdP, or with an email and password.

 ### OIDC Details

 * If a user account associated to a {{site.konnect_short_name}} developer is removed from the IdP, the {{site.konnect_short_name}} developer account will continue to exist.
 It must be deleted by a {{site.konnect_short_name}} admin from the {{site.konnect_short_name}} dashboard.
-* If a {{site.konnect_short_name}} developer associated with an IdP user is deleted, the same IdP user can re-authenticate with the developer portal and a new {{site.konnect_short_name}} developer will be created.
+* If a {{site.konnect_short_name}} developer associated with an IdP user is deleted, the same IdP user can re-authenticate with the developer portal and a new {{site.konnect_short_name}} developer account will be created.
 To persistently revoke access for developers authenticating through your IdP, you must remove the ability for that user to authenticate with the IdP.
-* User information from the IdP is not synced with Konnect developers after first login.
+* User information from the IdP is not synced with Konnect developers after the first login.